Gerard346/Project-AI/README.md

 ### Dependent

 Goes to the store when his shift starts, waits and observes clients if they need help, helps the clients when they do, goes home when shift ends.
+For dependent movements, when a client needs your help to decide wich product will buy, you have to click the dependent, and then click the client.
+Afterwards the dependent will talk with the client and help him decide, so he goes home happy.

 ## Controls

 * WASD: Camera Movement
 * R: Return camera to initial position
+* With the mouse you can tell the dependent to help a client.
 * Car Botton: Click and put the car around the outside of the store to spawn car
 * Cashier Botton: Click to automatically create a cashier machine inside the store (maximum of 3 active)
 * Pause Botton: Click to pause game
+*Lvl up cashier so they sell faster.
+*Marketing Campaign button: Does a marketing campeign to increase a star.

 ## Win/Loss Condition

 * **Win**: The player will win if he/she successfuly completed 3 days without upseting more than 4 clients by leaving them unattending when they ask for help.
-* **Loss**: The player will lose if before those 3 days he/she upsets more than 4 clients by not helping them when they ask for it.
+* **Loss**: The player will lose if the store review has 0 stars.

 ## Authors